ericjang/node-boilerplate/README.md

 Node Boilerplate Version 2
 ==========================
 *Requires Node v0.6.6 (or newer)* node-boilerplate takes html-boilerplate, express, connect, jade and Socket.IO and organizes them into a ready to use website project.
-It's a fast way to get working on your Node website without having to worry about the setup.
-It takes care of all the boring parts, like setting up your views, 404 page, 500 page, getting the modules organized, etc...

-Node Boilerplate has 4 goals:

-1. To end the repetition involved with starting a new Node website project
-2. To never install anything outside of the project directory (For easier production deployment)
-3. To make it easy to install additional modules within the project directory
-4. To enable easy upgrade or freezing of project dependencies
-(These goals are much easier to meet now that node includes the node_modules convention)
+Forked from Robrighter's repo, with my own custom modifications to include:

+- Twitter Bootstrap
+- ... and possibly more features to come (everyauth)

 To start a project:

-		git clone git://github.com/robrighter/node-boilerplate.git mynewproject
+		git clone git://github.com/ericjang/node-boilerplate.git mynewproject
 		cd mynewproject
 		./initproject.sh
 This will copy down all of the boilerplate files, organize them appropriately and init a fresh new git repository within which you can build your next big thing.